Hozukii/linked-blog-starter-md/School/English SL/Individual Oral presentation.md

 - "Saigon Execution"
 ## analysis of poem
 - "spools of suffering set out in ordered rows"
-	- ordered rows is a objectification of the concept of suffering into a
+	- ordered rows is a objectification of the concept of suffering
 - A hundred agonies in black and white
 	- Suffering and atrocities are reduced to simple photographs for the sake of commodification.
 	- The reduction into simple photographs strips the complexity of the situation.